 Our fish are priced by their length.
 The prices vary by species.

-The 2023 fish prices are as follows: PRICING WILL BE POSTED SOON.
+The 2023 fish prices are as follows:

 -

-To place your order for the 2023 season, email [email protected] with your name, pond location, preferred species and quantities.
+To place your order for the 2024 season, email [email protected] with your name, pond location, preferred species and quantities.

 The minimum invoice total for a delivered order is $250.00.
 If you need assistance in equipment for pick-up please visit our tank rental page.
 Quantities available vary per species and whether you need sterile trout or not.
 Please place an order as soon as possible and we will reach out to you with what we have available.